exercism/csharp/docs/GENERATORS.md

 In some case, you might want to override the parameters that are used as input parameters.

-An example of this is the [two fer]() generator, which does not use any input parameters when the `"name"` input parameter is set to `null`:
+An example of this is the [two-fer](https://github.com/exercism/csharp/blob/master/generators/Exercises/Generators/TwoFer.cs) generator, which does not use any input parameters when the `"name"` input parameter is set to `null`:

 ```csharp
 protected override void UpdateTestMethod(TestMethod testMethod)